How do you improve in Chinese oral?

-3 tips that instantly improve your Chinese oral skills
+3 tips that instantly improve your Chinese oral test scores

 1. Be less self-conscious

-Truth be told, the examination rubrics of the Chinese oral exam are more flexible than you think!
-Not everything needs to be perfect, but teachers need to see the confidence.
+Truth be told, the examination rubrics of the Chinese oral exam are not as scary as you think.
+Teachers are nice people in general and they just want to see your confidence.

-So start training your confidence and be a little less self-conscious today.
-This is the most effective way to improve your Chinese oral reading.
+So that’s the first tip, start training your confidence today.
+This is the most directly and effective way to improve your Chinese oral reading skills.

 2. Remember to breathe